Jamie-Cui/Jamie-Home/_posts/2018-08-31-crypto-summary.markdown

 ---
 {% include add_favicon.html %}
 {% include add_views.html %}
----

 # Before the beginning...

-Cryptography can be divided into three catogories: ***Classic Cryptography***, ***Symmetric Cryptography*** and ***Asymmetric Cryptography (or Public Key Cryptography)***.
+Cryptography can be divided into three catogories: *Classic Cryptography*, *Symmetric Cryptography* and *Asymmetric Cryptography (or Public Key Cryptography)*.
 And in the following part, this post will disscuss modern cryptography: symmetric cryptography and asymmetric crytography.

 Most of the asymmetric cryptography algorithms base on mathematical problems for security issue, they are ***Discrete Logarithm***, ***Integer Factorization*** and ***Elliptic Curve***.
 Those problems can not be solved in polynomial time and thus can be used to buid a "trapdoor" function, which only allows one-way calculation.
-They can also be considered as ***cryptographic primitives***, which are frequently used to build cryptographic protocols and computer security systems.
+They can also be considered as *cryptographic primitives*, which are frequently used to build cryptographic protocols and computer security systems.
 (It also includes trapdoor hash function, authentication, symmetric key cryptography, public key cryptography, digital signatures, mix network, commitment scheme etc.)

 From a more abstract perspective, the mathematical problems can be summarized as the ***"NP"*** problem, which is the findamental open problems in computer science.
 NP problem relates to two classes P and NP.
 P is the set of problems that can be solved in polynomial time and NP is the set of problems can be verified in polynomial time.
 Despite the significant effort from researchers, it is still unknown if P!=NP.
 However, ***many proofs of security would imply P!=NP***.

 > "Find factors, get money" - Notorious T.K.G.

-As for ***cryptographic protocols***, they are abstract or concrete protocols that performs a security-related function and applies cryptographic methods, often as sequences of cryptographic primitives.
+As for *cryptographic protocols*, they are abstract or concrete protocols that performs a security-related function and applies cryptographic methods, often as sequences of cryptographic primitives.

 Cryptographic protocols can sometimes be verified formally on an abstract level.
 When it is done, there is a necessity to formalize the environment in which the protocol operate in order to identify threats.
 This is frequently done through the Dolev-Yao (姚期智) model.

+# Terminology

+**Encryption and Decryption** (protecting confidenntiality) A message is *plaintext*.
+The process of disguising a message in such a way as to hide its substance is encryption.
+An encrypted message is *ciphertext*.
+The process of turning ciphertext back into plaintext is decryption.
+The encryption process is *Enc(plaintext) = ciphertext*; Decryption process is *Dec(ciphertext) = plaintext*; The *correctness* of Encryption and Decryption is *Dec(Enc(plaintext)) = plaintext*.

+**Authentication, Integrity and Nonrepudiation** Other than confidentiality, social interactions also require cryptography to provide other functions such as authentication, integrity and nonrepudication.
+Related protocols are ***Message Authentication Code (MAC)***, which is a samll piece of informtion used to autenticate a message, protecting both authentication and integrity.

+**Algorithms and Keys** A cryptographic algorithm, also called a cipher, is the mathematical function used for encryption and decryption (Usually there are encryption function and decryption function for one cipher).
+Sometimes to encrypt or decrypt, an algorithm requires an addional infromation, which is denoted as the keys (encryption key and decryption key).
+Encryption key is used to encrypt messages while decryption key is used to decrypt the corresponding ciphertext (Remeber they appear in pairs).
+A cryptosystem is an algorithm, plus all possible plain texts, cipher texts, and keys.

+**Symmetric Algorithms**, sometimes called conventional algorithms, are algorithms where the encryption key can be calculated from the decryption key and vice versa (usually public key = private key).
+Symmetric algorithms can be divided into two catogories: ***Stream cipher*** and ***Block cipher***.

+**Public-Key Algorithms** (also called asymmetric algorithms) are designed so that the key used for encryption is different from the key used for decryption.
+Furthermore, the decryption key cannot (at least in any reasonable amount of time) be calculated from the encryption key.

+**Cryptanalysis** is the science of recovering the plaintext of a message without access to the key.
+Successful cryptanalysis may recover the plaintext or the key.
+It also may find weaknesses in a cryptosystem that eventually lead to the previous results.
+There are four general types of cryptanalytic attacks.
+Of course, each of them assumes that the cryptanalyst has complete knowledge of the encryption algorithm used. ***Ciphertext-only attack***: Cryptanalysis has the ciphertext of several messages using the same encryption secheme and same key, the objective is to recover the plaintext message. ***Known-plaintext attack***: The cryptanalyst has access not only to the ciphertext of several messages, but also to the plaintext of those messages, objective is to get the encrypt key or build a decrypt function decrypting the future ciphertexts. ***Chosen-plaintext attack***: The cryptanalyst not only has access to the ciphertext and associated plaintext for several messages, but he also chooses the plaintext that gets encrypted, the objective is to deduce the key. ***Adaptive-chosen-plaintext attack***: Not only can the cryptanalyst choose the plaintext that is encrypted, but he can also modify his choice based on the results of previous encryption.

 ---

 # Discrect Logarithm

+Discrete logarithms are quickly computable in a few special cases.
+However, no efficient method is known for computing them in general.
+Several important algorithms in public-key cryptography base their security on the assumption that the discrete logarithm problem over carefully chosen groups has no efficient solution.
 There are 3 related mahematical problems: DL, CDH, DDH.

-> Discrete Logarithm problem: Find a interger x, such that g^x = y
+**Discrete Logarithm (DL)**: Find a interger x, such that g^x = y.
+There is no proof that this problem is hard, to the best of our knowledge, the number of steps necessary to find a solution is super-polynomial in the size of the group element, assuming the group is chosen appropriately.

-> Computational Diffie-Hellman problem: Given a cyclic group G with generator g, order m.
+**Computational Diffie-Hellman (CDH)**: Given a cyclic group G with generator g, order m.
 Given g^a, g^b, compute g^ab, where a, b are random numbers smaller than m.
+It s clear that if an advarsary could solve DL, he could also solve CDH with a single exponentiation.
+This would imply that CDH <= DL

-> Decisioanl Diffie-Hellman problem:  Given a cyclic group G with generator g, order m.
+**Decisioanl Diffie-Hellman (DDH)**:  Given a cyclic group G with generator g, order m.
 Given g^a, g^b, g^c, decide if c=ab, where a, b, c are random numbers smaller than m.

 Computational complexity: DL>=CDH>=DDH

-**Key-exchange**

-1. Alice and Bob agree on the algorithm parameters p (group order) and g (group generater).
-2. Alice and Bob generates their own secret indepently, naming a and b.
-3. Alice computes g^a mod p to Bob, and Bob then computes (g^a)^b mod p
-4. Bob computes g^b mod p to Alice, and Alice then computes (g^b)^a mod p

-**Correctness** (g^a)^b mod p = (g^b)^a mod p

-**[TODO] Proof of the security DDH**

 # Elliptic Curve